US Tariffs and Dropshipping: The Complete Hub (2026)

 What happens after July 24?

 Section 122 (10%) expires automatically.
 Section 301 tariffs (7.5-25% on China) remain.
 Congress may extend or replace Section 122.
-New Section 301 probes could produce replacement tariffs.
+New Section 301 probes could produce replacement tariffs by Q4.
 Build contingency pricing for both scenarios.

 Need help with your supply chain?